Alice! Health Promotion Directory

 Darlene is originally from central New Jersey.
 In her spare time, she enjoys reading, drawing, collecting a variety of plants, and trying different recipes.
 She enjoys exploring different neighborhoods in the city and trying lots of different foods!

-Originally from Syracuse, Alicia has lived in Philadelphia and New Orleans, and is excited to return to living in New York City.
+Originally from Syracuse, Alic has lived in Philadelphia and New Orleans, and is excited to return to living in New York City.
 They enjoy spending their free time with family and friends, their dog McKinney, traveling, indulging in anything Star Wars or Doctor Who related, and going to Broadway shows.

 Profiles, showing -